-It is important each teacher review Policy JG, relating to student discipline, at the beginning of the school year, as the policy may have changed since the previous year.
+Each year, the Park Hill Board of Education reviews Policy JG, relating to student discipline.
+It is important each teacher review Policy JG at the beginning of the school year, as the policy may have changed since the previous year.
 Policy JG, and all Board policies and regulations, are located on the District's website.